 Communicate with your users.
 Email migration affects everyone in the organisation, and clear communication reduces anxiety and support requests.
 Inform staff of the timeline, explain what will change (and what will not), and provide guidance on any actions they need to take, such as re-signing into Outlook or updating mobile email settings.

 Cloudswitched has migrated thousands of UK mailboxes from on-premises Exchange to Microsoft 365.
 Our proven migration process minimises downtime, preserves all data, and ensures a smooth transition for your team.
-Contact us for a free migration assessment.
+Whether you are a small practice or a large enterprise, we tailor the approach to your specific needs and compliance requirements.